SandwichMan5/suika3/README.md

 improvement can be significant, often around 5x faster when using AOT compared to the interpreter.

-### Isn't it heavy for GC to allocate 256MB at startup?

-On most smartphones, allocating 256MB of memory is considered very lightweight.
-If necessary, this value can be adjusted.

 ### Old GC takes 10 to 300ms, but does it cause frame drops?

 The Old GC is rarely invoked.
 Large buffers like images are managed by